-If you are establishing separate ownership of an apartment, non-residential premises (such as commercial space), or a parking space, you will need a certificate of separation.
-You will also need this certificate if you wish to assert the right to permanently reside in a specific apartment within the building (permanent right of residence).
+If you are establishing separate ownership of an apartment, non-residential space (such as commercial space), or a parking space, you will need a certificate of separate ownership.
+You will also need this certificate if you wish to assert the right to permanently reside in a specific apartment in the building (permanent right of residence).

 The certificate of separation serves as proof that

-- an apartment is structurally sufficiently separated from other apartments or rooms, or
+- an apartment is structurally sufficiently separated from other apartments or spaces, or

-- non-residential spaces (partial ownership) are separated from other spaces.
+- that non-residential spaces (partial ownership) are separated from other spaces.

 The certificate of separation is issued by the competent building authority after reviewing your documents.